fbpx

 Children with disabilities are also given financial assistance by the Portuguese government, and their families are eligible to apply for at least one of the following subsidies through the country’s social security system (Segurança Social):

-The education system in Portugal consists of pre-school education, from ages three to six, basic education, from six to 15 years old, and upper secondary school, for children aged between 15 and 18 years old.
+The Portuguese education system consists of pre-school education, from ages three to six, primary education, from six to 15 years old, and upper high school, for children aged between 15 and 18 years old.
 The school year starts in September in Portugal.

 The education system in Portugal is, in general, of a high standard.
-You have many options to choose from: there are very good public and private schools, Portuguese-speaking schools, and international schools in Portugal.
-From pre-school through to higher-education, you can expect high education standards.
+You have many options to choose from: there are very good public and private prep schools, Portuguese-speaking schools, and international schools in Portugal.
+From pre-school through to higher education, you can expect high education standards.

-The education system in Portugal is divided into pre-school education (from ages three until six); basic education (ages six to 15 years old), and upper secondary school ( ages 15 to 18 years old).
+The education system in Portugal is divided into pre-school education (from ages three until six), primary or elementary education (ages six to 15 years old), and upper secondary school (ages 15 to 18 years old).

 Public school education is free in Portugal.
 However, for private and international schools, you will need to pay tuition fees.
-For private schools the cost is usually between €400 – €500 monthly and for international schools, the cost is around €800.
+For independent schools, the cost is usually between €400 – €500 monthly, and for international schools, the cost is around €800.

 You will have additional application, enrollment, and material costs (such as books, uniforms, etc.) for private and international schools.